mothership-ec/cog/src/Message/Cog/Validation/readme.md

 ## `Other` Filters and Rules

-The Filter\Other and Rule\Other classes allow users to create custom filters and validators without having to edit the component itself, either from native PHP functions or custom functions.
+The Filter\Other and Rule\Other classes allow users to create custom filters and validators without having to edit the component itself, i.e. from native PHP functions.
 You can do this using the 'filter()' and 'rule()' methods.
 For instance, if you wanted to create an md5 hash of the input before submitting it, and ensure it is a string (although a rule already exists for this), you could do the following:

 	$validator
 		->field('password')